© Giles Clarke for UN-OCHA/Getty Images

 - informing future international law-making processes for rules applicable to ANSAs.

-The project is funded by UKRI and led by the Geneva Academy of International Humanitarian Law and Human Rights, in collaboration with Geneva Call, the American University in Cairo and the Norwegian Refugee Council (NRC).
+The project is funded by UKRI and hosted at the Graduate Institute of International and Development Studies in partnership with the American University in Cairo, the Norwegian Refugee Council (NRC), the Geneva Academy and Geneva Call.

 The project uses two research methods.
 First, it maps the different sources used by ANSAs that reflect their views on international humanitarian norms.
 The research team looks in particular at the database theirwords.org/, which contains more than 500 written policy measures and commitments undertaken by 250 ANSAs on issues related to IHL and human rights.
 Documents include unilateral declarations, public statements, codes of conduct, command orders, penal codes, legislations, decrees, memoranda of understanding, special agreements, as well as peace and ceasefire agreements.